saptarshibasu/azure-study/README.md

   * System route
 * Deploy a virtual appliance into a different subnet than the resources that route through the virtual appliance.
 Deploying the virtual appliance to the same subnet, then applying a route table to the subnet that routes traffic through the virtual appliance, can result in routing loops, where traffic never leaves the subnet
 * NAT Gateway is a completely managed service through which goes all the outbound connections to the internet.
 The NAT gateway does the address translation from the private IP to a fixed range of public IP.
 This helps in whitelisting IPs
-* Virtual Network (VNet) service endpoint provides secure and direct connectivity to Azure services over an optimized route over the Azure backbone network.
-Endpoints allow securing the critical Azure service resources to only specific virtual networks.
-Service Endpoints enables private IP addresses in the VNet to reach the endpoint of an Azure service without needing a public IP address on the VNet
+* Service Endpoints allow VMs on a subnet access Azure services using private IP addresses over secured Azure backbone network.
+Thus the Azure service public endpoints can be disabled.
+The setup process is a two step process
+  * Create service endpoint on the subnet for the specific Azure service
+  * Add the subnet under the firewall of the specific Azure service

 ### DNS